QuantEcon/lecture-source-py/source/rst/numba.rst

 Summing in Pure Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Python tries to replicate these ideas to some degree
+Python tries to replicate these ideas to some degree.

-For example, in the standard Python implementation (CPython), list elements are placed in memory locations that are in a sense contiguous
+For example, in the standard Python implementation (CPython), list elements are placed in memory locations that are in a sense contiguous.

-However, these list elements are more like pointers to data rather than actual data
+However, these list elements are more like pointers to data rather than actual data.

-Hence, there is still overhead involved in accessing the data values themselves
+Hence, there is still overhead involved in accessing the data values themselves.

-This is a considerable drag on speed
+This is a considerable drag on speed.

-In fact, it's generally true that memory traffic is a major culprit when it comes to slow execution
+In fact, it's generally true that memory traffic is a major culprit when it comes to slow execution.

-Let's look at some ways around these problems
+Let's look at some ways around these problems.